 Kaleo's passion in working with women comes from her own personal life experiences and wanting to help women to reach their full potential in life.
-Her journey in her own personal healing took her to study and explore several different indigenous cultures, as well as several modern body/mind integration techniques.
-They include her being Jin Shin Do Bodymind Acupressure authorized senior teacher and certified acupressurist since the 80's, a certified therapeutic music practitioner since 2005, and she is an ordained spiritual minister since the late 80's.
-She also apprenticed to a Native American Shaman for 14 years, and has conducted Moon Ceremonies since the late 80’s in helping women, through ceremony, to connect to their Divine Feminine.
+Her journey in her own personal healing, starting from trauma early in her life that took her to study and explore several different indigenous cultures, as well as several modern body/mind integration techniques.
+They include being a Jin Shin Do Bodymind Acupressure authorized senior teacher and certified acupressurist since 1988, a certified therapeutic music practitioner since 2005, and a voice teacher and specialist since the early 80’s.

 When she was introduced to the ancient Hawaiian culture in the late 80's, she knew she had "come home".
 Since then, she has been fortunate and blessed to have lived and studied with Hawaiian Master Teachers, Kumu Hula and Kahunas, both in Hawai'i and on the Mainland.
-In learning how to live this Way of the Heart, she lived and studied Hawaiian Spirituality through Living the Aloha Spirit with Kahiliopua Wong Bretlinger in the early 90’s.
+She lived and studied Hawaiian Spirituality through Living the Aloha Spirit with Kahiliopua Wong Bretlinger in the early 90’s.

-As a dancer and singer, she has also been fortunate to have learned an ancient form of storytelling unique to the Hawaiian Islands, what is called the Heartbeat of the Hawaiian people – their traditional Hula.
-She has taken workshops and studied Hula with several different Kumu Hula since the late 80’s.
+Kaleo was fortunate to have also learned the indigenous dance and ancient form of storytelling unique to the Hawaiian Islands, their traditional Hula.
+Hula helped her to finally heal and restore her body from the traumatic experiences she had, starting in her early childhood.
+As a result of these experiences, Kaleo had been barely able to dance in any way with how contracted and tight her body had become, even though she had loved to dance as a young child.
+Through Hula and this beautiful culture, her body began to find that freedom and joy of movement again, and why she is now so passionate in wanting to share it with other women.
+Kaleo began taking workshops and studied Hula with several different Kumu Hula, starting in the late 80’s.
 They include Keith Awai, Uncle George Na’ope, Olana ‘Ai, Ellen Gay Dela Rosa and Chinky Mahoe.
 Since 2003, her main teacher and influence in hula has been Lehua Kawaikapuokalani Hewett.
 Her Kumu Hula under him is Susan Pa'iniu Floyd.
 Kaleo has traveled extensively to study with them in Hawai’i.
-She also studied Hawaiian Chant privately with Aloha Dalire at her Halau in Kane’ohe, and what she learned from Auntie Aloha is the foundation of her chanting today.
-She has been teaching workshops and classes in Hula throughout the US and Canada since the early 90’s.
+Kaleo also studied Hawaiian Chant privately with Aloha Dalire at her Halau in Kane’ohe in 1998, and what she learned from Auntie Aloha is the foundation of her chanting today.
+She has been teaching workshops and classes in Hula and Chant throughout the US and Canada since the early 90’s.